 - Degraded Groundwater Quality: Monitoring wells are distributed throughout the Basin in all the aquifers used for groundwater production, and the distribution of wells and their sampling frequency is sufficient to determine groundwater quality trends over time for each aquifer.
 No additional monitoring wells for degraded groundwater quality are needed until projects are implemented. - Seawater Intrusion: The monitoring network includes coastal monitoring wells that are used to monitor groundwater quality related to seawater intrusion.
 Most locations have multiple monitoring wells completed at different depths within the productive aquifers.
 All coastal monitoring wells are sampled for chloride and TDS quarterly to ensure increases in salinity are identified quickly.
 The two deep monitoring wells to be added for monitoring groundwater levels as a proxy for seawater intrusion will also be part of the network to monitor groundwater quality related to seawater intrusion.
+Like other coastal monitoring wells, these two deep monitoring wells will be monitored quarterly once constructed and equipped.

-Each agency will use their own resources to continue to sample these wells as the GSP is implemented.
+Each agency will use its own resources to continue to sample these wells as the GSP is implemented.
 Groundwater quality data collected for each well will be stored in the WISKI DMS.